 Measurement Unit: Potential basal respiration: µL O2/(g soil dry weight⋅hr) Microbial biomass: µg Cmic/g soil dry weight Respiratory quotient: µL O2/(µg Cmic⋅hr)

 Projection: ETRS89 Lambert Azimuthal Equal Area

 Maps predicting, for the year 2018, potential soil basal respiration at 20°C, soil microbial biomass as estimated by substrate-induced respiration, and soil microbial respiratory quotient (the ratio between potential basal respiration and microbial biomass) across Europe.
 Predictions were performed with structural equation models fit using the following predictive variables: mean annual temperature, annual precipitation, mean temperature in the past month, annual precipitation in the last month, soil sand content, soil water content, pH, soil organic carbon content, elevation, and latitude.
 Maps with “LC” in the file name also included land-cover type (forest, grassland, cropland) in the predictions; maps with “gen” were predicted without regard for land-cover type.

-As two of the climate variables (Bas, Cmic) are on a monthly basis, predictions were made for every month in the year 2018.
-The provided maps are the average of these twelve monthly maps.
-For the individual monthly maps, please contact email@example.com or firstname.lastname@example.org .
-Soil water content was also predicted using structural equation models.
+Two of the climate variables (Bas, Cmic) are on a monthly basis, therefore predictions were made for every month in the year 2018.
+The provided maps in this distribution include the average of these twelve monthly maps and also the individual monthly maps.